 Managing Student Behavior with a Student Contract

-Managing the behavior of middle schoolers is an arduous task.
-Many teachers report arguing, not paying attention in class, lying, fighting, general disrespect and skipping school as problems they face on a daily basis.
 As young adolescents discover their autonomy and figure out who they are going to be as adults, it’s normal for them to test rules and push authoritative boundaries.
 It is a natural process in discovering their own morality and understanding of society.
-That doesn’t mean school should be chaos though.
-It’s up to teachers to create a positive learning space by managing student behavior so that it doesn’t take away from that environment.
+That doesn’t mean middle school should be chaos though.

 What is the Student’s Role?

 A lot of information exists about how to manage discipline in the classroom.
 Many articles and blogs focus on making sure parents are brought in when there is a problem or creating systems in which student behavior can be monitored and evaluated regularly.
 Some education experts focus on the need for clear boundaries while others talk about observing students’ moods for potential problem spots that might erupt later.
 A teacher is supposed to be firm, but flexible; hold their students accountable while still being understanding to their changing needs.

 But what about the students?
 How do we teach them to manage their own behavior?
 Talking to a student after they have done something wrong can be very effective, but that conversation still carries the weight of an authoritative judgment on their actions.
 How can teachers create a learning environment in which students feel responsible for their own behavior?